Mel B And Zac Efron Reportedly Had A One-Night Stand After She Split From Stephen Belafonte Per ‘Daily Mail’

 According to the Daily Mail, Mel B and Zac Efron had a one-night stand after she split from Stephen Belafonte.
-And the two met through a dating app, which is completely relatable even for us regular people.
+The two reportedly met through a dating app, which is completely relatable even for us regular people.
 It sounds like the two started flirting on the app, and then eventually met up in person for a little rendezvous.
 A source said that they shared a “night of passion,” after “[Zac] ended up driving over to her pad.
 They hit it off and spent a few enjoyable hours together.”

 But it appears that both of them were just looking for a one-time, casual thing.
 The source elaborated.